ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 1. Read the [Code of Conduct](CODE_OF_CONDUCT.md).
    1. If you do not agree with the Code of Conduct, please do not contribute to this project.
 Feel free to fork the repository and create your own version of the project.
-   2. Check the [Projects Board](https://github.com/users/ZFGCCP/projects/4) for open issues that you can help with.
+   2. Check the [Projects Board](https://github.com/users/ZeldaFanGameCentral/projects/4) for open issues that you can help with.
-2. If you are not part of the ZFGCCP organization, you will need to fork this repository.
+2. If you are not part of the ZeldaFanGameCentral organization, you will need to fork this repository.
 3. When making commits, please sign your commits with `git commit -s`, to certify that you have the rights to submit the work under the [Developer Certificate of Origin](https://developercertificate.org/).
    1. GitHub has a decent [help article](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) on signing commits.
 You can use this to help you sign your commits.
 4. Make sure you are on the `development` branch. `git switch development && git pull`.